Brett Chisum / flickr

 Named for two streets that meet at the North Central Expressway (US 75), the Knox-Henderson area near Southern Methodist University puts the spotlight on home décor.
 The west side (Knox Street) showcases big names like Pottery Barn and Restoration Hardware; the east side (Henderson Avenue) charms deal-hungry nostalgics with an array of whimsical antiques.
 Froggie's 5 & 10 , 3211 Knox St., a quirky Knox-Henderson toy shop, also attracts pranksters and pint-size shopaholics, while vintage clothes junkies eyeball glass cases full of rhinestone-studded jewelry and racks of bygone styles at resale shops like Vintage Martini , 2923 N. Henderson Ave.

-The flagship store of Neiman Marcus , founded in Dallas in the early 1900s, lies at the heart of downtown at 1618 Main St. Red awnings shade window-browsers at Main and Ervay streets, Their exquisite selection of clothing, footwear and jewelry have made it one of the top luxury retailers in the nation.
+The flagship store of Neiman Marcus , founded in Dallas in the early 1900s, lies at the heart of downtown at 1618 Main St. Red awnings shade window browsers at Main and Ervay streets, while elegant accoutrements from gold-trimmed escalators to ornate chandeliers offer red-carpet treatment to those who venture inside.
 After perusing Neiman's extravagant trinkets, head to level six to nosh on decadent morsels (like strawberry butter-topped popovers) at the Zodiac Restaurant, a local institution for more than 50 years.
-Across the street, another luxury retailer is located.
-Forty Five Ten is a premier boutique destination that only offers the best of the best.
-Take your picture next to the Eye then shop at this elegant store.
+Across the street at 1615 Main St., Forty Five Ten is a luxury boutique that offers the best of such designers as Derek Lam, Marc Jacobs, Prada and The Row.

 Though downtown doesn't have much of a central shopping district, recent revitalization projects have attracted some business owners to the Dallas core.
 Cruise through Victory Park, a developing shopping and entertainment hub at the intersection of I-35, the Dallas North Tollway and SR 366, and you'll find a handful of chic stores and eateries as well as this sleek area's crown jewel: the American Airlines Center.
 Home to the NBA Mavericks and the NHL Stars, the arena features a sports memorabilia shop (open Mon.-Sat.
 10-5 with complimentary parking in Lot M and Block D, Block K and The House Garages) at Victory Avenue and All Star Way.

-When they're not bicycling through the surrounding Oak Cliff neighborhood, active city dwellers stretch their imaginations in the compact Bishop Arts District, just southwest of downtown at Bishop Avenue and Davis Street.
-They also see the local art and quaint shops in the area.
-Locals and visitors visit the Design District to see antique shops and upscale art galleries near high-end design show rooms just two miles from downtown.
+When they're not bicycling through the surrounding Oak Cliff neighborhood, active city dwellers stretch their imaginations in the local art galleries and quaint shops of the compact Bishop Arts District, just southwest of downtown at Bishop Avenue and Davis Street.
+Visit the Design District (bordered by I-35 to the north and east, Wycliff Avenue to the west and Continental Avenue to the south) to explore antique shops and upscale art galleries near high-end design showrooms just two miles northwest of downtown.

 Heather Hammond / flickr